 # General Features

-Snapdragon Spaces offers a variety of features to help developers create XR experiences.
-Here is a brief list giving an overview which features are packed into the SDKs for you to create XR experiences.
+Snapdragon Spaces offers a series of perception features to help developers create XR experiences.

 # Positional Tracking